agrosskurth/100-days-of-code/log.md

 I want to make sure this webpage is professionally made, so I will be putting a lot of effort into reading and learning how to do the things I want to do with the page.

+### Day 4 January 8, 2018
+I worked on the C# Coding project I was sent by my friend Rusty.
+It's for a possible job interview if I can get it working and.
+I am working on getting it functioning within the next week.